Harsha0508/Image-Steganography/README.md

 To Run this code you need to install
--tkinter
+-Tkinter
 -pillow
 -Python 3
-use this commends to installin your system pip install tkinter pip install pillow
+use this commends to install your system pip install Tkinter pip install pillow